Microsoft Project Tutorial: Resource Management Using Microsoft Project

-I always enjoy reading emails from project managers who put Microsoft Project techniques into action.
-I received an email from an employee at the United States Central Command asking about how to use Microsoft Project to track personnel on a military base and monitor resource levels as units deactivate during a base closing.
-The goal was to measure the total number of personnel at any given point in time and track the resources as the base downsizes.
+I always enjoy reading emails from project managers who implement Microsoft Project techniques.
+I received an email from an employee at the United States Central Command asking about using Microsoft Project to track personnel on a military base and monitor resource levels as units deactivate during a base closing.
+The goal was to measure the total personnel at any given time and track the resources as the base downsized.

-I developed a quick resource management model in Microsoft Project 2007 that will produce this information.
+To produce this information, I developed a quick resource management model in Microsoft Project.
 Since Microsoft Project supports resource assignments and resource pools, developing an ongoing model was relatively easy.
-This example creates a work breakdown structure (WBS) that comprises teams or units that are allocated to different tasks.
+This example creates a work breakdown structure (WBS) that comprises teams or units allocated to different tasks.

 Develop the WBS

 The base (the top-level WBS deliverable) was divided into regions.
-Each region was composed of specific buildings, and each building was further defined into specific floors.
-A general term “location” could also be used if resources were not assigned to a specific building but rather to another ambiguous sub-region.
+Each region was composed of specific buildings, further defined into particular floors.
+The term “location” could also be used if resources were not assigned to a specific building but to another ambiguous sub-region.
 The level of detail can be extended to individual offices or cube locations.

 Figure 1 – Work Breakdown Structure